Bally’s Two Casinos in Rhode Island Approved for Increased Credit Limits

 The existing maximum credit cap of $50,000 at Twin River has been in place since the casino introduced table games in 2014.
 Opponents of the legislation, such as Sen. Sam Bell, have raised concerns that increasing the credit limit could worsen problem gambling and lead to greater financial hardship for casino patrons.

+Despite these precautions, the Rhode Island Lottery, which regulates state gambling activities, voiced opposition to a specific provision in the bill.
 This provision would have allowed Bally’s to negotiate a new debt ratio with the Division of Lottery and the Department of Business Regulation.

-Lottery Director Mark Furcolo argued that this would tie the state to methodologies for calculating restrictions and limitations that are influenced by Bally’s other debt agreements with non-state entities.
+Lottery Director Mark Furcolo argued that this would tie the state to methodologies for calculating restrictions and limitations influenced by Bally’s other debt agreements with non-state entities.
 Furcolo emphasized that the interests and remedies of these lenders differ significantly from those of the state in the event of Bally’s encountering financial difficulties.

 In response to these concerns, Sen. Ciccone proposed a floor amendment to remove the clause referencing other debt agreements.
 Although this amendment was adopted, the amended bill still permits changes to the methodology used for calculating the debt ratio.